ealeelab/rtea/README.md

 Users can try rTea on a demo data set and can check the output at  [https://gitlab.aleelab.net/junseokpark/rtea-results](https://gitlab.aleelab.net/junseokpark/rtea-results)

 # Installation
-"rTea runs on a Linux-based operating system with certain prerequisite software.
+rTea runs on a Linux-based operating system with certain prerequisite software.
 Here is a list of the software you should install before you start using rTea.

 * System software for Ubuntu 18.04 LTS
 ```bash